awesome-llm-papers/awesome-llm-papers.github.io/_publications/li2021token.markdown

 bibkey: li2021token
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2102.07988'}, {name: Code,
     url: 'https://github.com/zhuohan123/terapipe'}]
-tags: [GPT, Transformer, Training Techniques, Tools, Has Code, Model Architecture]
+tags: [Has Code, Model Architecture, GPT, Transformer, Tools, Training Techniques]
 ---
 Model parallelism has become a necessity for training modern large-scale deep language models.
 In this work, we identify a new and orthogonal dimension from